Foundations of Black Hole Accretion Disk Theory: Three Destinations in Kerr's Strong Gravity

-In Newtonian gravity the angular velocity $\Omega$ and the angular momentum $\ell$ obey $\ell = r^2\Omega$, and therefore the condition of no rotation is unique: $\Omega = 0 = \ell$.
-However, in the Kerr geometry $\ell = {\tilde r}^2(\Omega - \omega)$, where $\omega$ is the angular velocity of the frame dragging connected to the Lense-Thirring effect.
-This leads to two different standards of rests, given by two different physical frames: the stationary frame which does not rotate with respect to ``distant stars'' ($\Omega = 0$), and the zero angular momentum observer (ZAMO) frame which does not rotate locally ($\ell = 0$).
-In connection to this, two sets of ``observers'' are often considered,
+In Newtonian gravity, angular momentum $\ell$ and angular velocity $\Omega$ are related by the formula $\ell = r^2\Omega$, and therefore there is no ambiguity in defining a non-rotating frame as $\Omega = 0 = \ell$.
+However, in the Kerr geometry $\ell \propto (\Omega - \omega)$, where $\omega = -g_{t \phi}/g_{\phi\phi}$ is the angular velocity of the frame dragging induced by the Lense--Thirring effect.
+Therefore, $\Omega = 0$ does \textit{not} imply $\ell = 0$.
+This leads to two \textit{different} standards of ``rotational rest'': the Zero Angular Velocity Observer (ZAVO) and the Zero Angular Momentum Observer (ZAMO),